-We next consider the posterior distributions for the survival functions.
-Figure 4 plots the median survival at each time t over all iterations of the MCMC sampler, Kaplan-Meier survival function estimator, and point-wise 5% and 95% quantiles for the posterior survival function, given the baseline state "Severe CAV" (s=3).
+Figure 3: MCMC traceplots and densities for CAV study wise 5% and 95% quantiles for the posterior survival function given baseline state "Severe CAV" (s = 3).
 We see that the posterior survival curve is significantly lower than the Kaplan-Meier survival function estimator.
-This reflects the expected disease progression since baseline.
-The expected restricted-mean survival time is estimated under the restriction $t \leq 20$; because the study follow-up ends at that time.
-For states 1, 2, and 3, the expectations are 8.84, 8.40, and 7.41, respectively.
+This reflects expected disease progression since baseline.
+The expected restricted-mean survival time is estimated under the restriction to $t \leq 20$ due to study follow-up ending at that time.
+For states 1, 2, and 3 the expectation is 8.84, 8.40, and 7.41, respectively.
 Recall that all patients are in state 1 at baseline; therefore, the Kaplan-Meier curve should be compared with the median survival curve given the new patient is in state 1.
 Under the Kaplan-Meier estimator, the expected restricted-mean survival time is 9.66.
 The 5% and 95% quantiles for the survival function at each time t when the patient is in state 3 at baseline are included.
-Figure 4b plots the median survival, given that the user is alive at time t=5.
-The expected restricted-mean remaining survival time from time 5 given that a new patient is in state 1, 2, or 3, is 6.12, 5.67, and 5.11 respectively.
+Figure 4b plots median survival given the user is alive at time t = 5.
+The expected restricted-mean remaining survival time from time 5 given new patient is in state 1, 2, and 3 is 6.12, 5.67, and 5.11 respectively.